OracularIS/smartdevops/docs/rolloutapplication/gettingstarted.md

 # Getting Started

-This page explains how to access and begin using the Rollout Application.
+Learn how to access the Rollout Application and start using its features to efficiently manage rollouts and streamline your workflow.

 ## Logging In